Missing Pieces Theatre Show Presents: “Come Dance With Me” – A New Play With A Touch Of Strictly Come Dancing

 Because when they have a disabled member of the family they can also feel socially excluded.

 However – the play is darkly funny – and they face all adversity with great strength and humour.

 And the show is very much about Family, Parents – and what they give us, and how we deal with loss.

 The 8 characters all aspire to a better life – but will they get what they want?

-The main characters are two young working class sisters and their mother and father – all with big dreams:
+The main characters, in this cast of eight, are two young working class sisters and their mother and father – all with big dreams:

 Lillian: A beautiful sensitive young girl dreams of being a professional dancer.
 “It’s people that matter – not things.”